DavidsonGroup/longhaul/README.md

 ## Overview

-**longhaul** is a comprehensive toolkit intended to streamline various computational biology workflows within the Davidson Lab.
+**longhaul** is a toolkit intended to streamline various computational biology workflows for long read transcriptome analysis.
 It encompasses multiple modules, each tailored to specific tasks in long-read RNA-Seq analysis.

 The **longhaul** package includes the following modules:

-- blessy: a tool for differential analysis on phased protein domains.
+- **blessy**: a tool for differential analysis on phased protein domains.

 ## Modules